chang-m-yun/chang-m-yun.github.io/index.md

 layout: default
 ---
 ## Bio:
 I am a PhD candidate at Stanford University in Chemical Engineering, advised by Anshul Kundaje in Computer Science & Genetics.
-My current research focuses on engineering molecular-scale biology of proteins and DNA using deep learning methods.
+My current research focuses on modeling and engineering molecular-scale biology of proteins and DNA using deep learning methods.

 For my undergraduate, I studied Chemical Engineering at Columbia University, with research in electrocatalytic reduction of CO2 using non-toxic, earth-abundant metals with Ponisseril Somasundaran.
 For my Master's, I studied Biotechnology at the University of Cambridge, with research in engineering bacterial endospores for DNA data storage with Graham Christie.